-Freehold had oil and natural gas interests in producing and non-producing lands located in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario in Canada and the states of Colorado, Louisiana, New Mexico, North Dakota, Oklahoma, Pennsylvania, Texas and Wyoming in the United States encompassing approximately 6.3 million gross acres at December 31, 2021.
+Freehold had oil and natural gas interests in producing and non-producing lands located in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario in Canada and the states of Colorado, Louisiana, New Mexico, North Dakota, Oklahoma, Pennsylvania, Texas and Wyoming in the United States encompassing approximately 6.5 million gross acres at December 31, 2022.

 Producing lands include Crown, freehold, unitized and non-unitized oil and natural gas and potash production.
 The properties are operated by experienced operators.
-Our top ten active drillers through year-end 2021 were in alphabetic order: Bonterra Energy Corp., Crescent Point Energy Corp., Crownquest Operating LLC, Marathon Oil Company, Pioneer Natural Resources USA, Inc., Surge Energy Inc., Tamarack Acquisition Corp. (which is a subsidiary of Tamarack Valley Energy Ltd.), Teine Energy Ltd., Tourmaline Oil Corp. and Whitecap Resources Inc.
+Our top ten active drillers through year-end 2022 were in alphabetic order: ConocoPhillips, Crescent Point Energy Corp., Crownquest Operating LLC, Endeavor Energy Resources, LP, Exxon Mobil Corporation, Marathon Oil Corporation, Pioneer Natural Resources Co., Tamarack Valley Energy Ltd., Teine Energy Ltd. and Whitecap Resources Inc.

 Our Royalty Lands consist of a large number of properties with generally small volumes per property.
 Many of our leases and royalty agreements allow us to take our share of oil and natural gas in-kind, which allows Freehold to take ownership of a percentage of the oil and natural gas produced rather than receiving a financial royalty payment.
 As part of our risk mitigation program, we carefully monitor our royalty receivables and may choose to take our royalty in-kind if there are benefits in doing so.
-As of December 31, 2021, we take in-kind and market approximately 3% of our total royalty production using 30-day contracts.
+As of December 31, 2023, we take in-kind and market approximately 2% of our total royalty production using 30-day contracts.